ggill24/HorribleSubsTorrentDownloader-master/README.md

 4. Rerun the program and a firewall prompt will appear asking for permission for PhantomJS

-5. You must allow it for it to work
+5. You must allow it for it to work.